Alameda Pet Hospital logo

 Exams & Non-Urgent Questions

-To schedule a non-urgent appointment, please text us or use the website widget to request an appointment.
+To schedule a non-urgent appointment, please text us to request an appointment.
 IF YOUR PET IS HAVING AN URGENT MEDICAL ISSUE, PLEASE CALL US AND CHOOSE OPTION 2 FOR CUSTOMER SERVICE.

 We require 24-hour notice to cancel or reschedule an appointment to ensure we are able to provide care for as many patients as possible.
 If less than 24 hours is provided, there may be a late cancellation/no-show fee, even if we reschedule the appointment.
 We appreciate your understanding and cooperation.